danielfarrell/common_event_formatter/README.md

 The envisioned use is to output your logs in CEE format to STDOUT and have your running environment pipe them to a logger command.

+## What is CEE/Lumberjack?

+[CEE](http://cee.mitre.org/) is short for Common Event Expression.
+It is a structured format for logs.
+[Lumberjack](https://fedorahosted.org/lumberjack/) is a project to implement and standardize around CEE.

 ## Rails Example Config

 Gemfile